raiffas/FormulaCalculator/_posts/2020-02-23-Client-Meeting.md

 <ol>
   <li>Align data to a 0 time.</li>
   <li>Calculate total Delta V using whatever equations necessary.</li>
   <li>Calculate data conversions between g-forces and mph.
-If both are provided in CDR report do conversions anyway to test provided data accuracy.</li>
+If both are provided in CDR report do conversions anyway to test accuracy of the provided data.</li>
 </ol>